jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 </div>

-It is common to mix both major seventh and minor seventh degrees freely in the same minor key composition.
+It is common to mix both 7&#x302; and b7&#x302; degrees freely in the same minor key composition.
 The chords minor v and dominant V7 might be used in the same song, and the bIII is usually played as a major triad (with the b7&#x302;, rarely as an augmented triad with the leading tone.)